jolonf/bitcom-protocols/attribution-protocol.md

-# Attribution Protocol `14aRXSJYPorVuDNET3CzCWZmKh8K7dfqT7`
+# Attribution Protocol

+> `14aRXSJYPorVuDNET3CzCWZmKh8K7dfqT7`
 > Attribution metadata for a transaction.

-Allows attribution metadata to be adde to any transaction.
+Allows attribution metadata to be added to any transaction.
 Also includes fields to sponsor/tip the creator.

 # Format